CLUSTAL W and BLASTP

 You may get the full Ubx protein (fasta) (previous download) sequence from NCBI.
 A fragment of this sequence was included in one of the sequence alignments above.
 However, we do not know a priori which regions of a protein sequence might be conserved.
 To find conserved regions of protein, we can use a pattern searching program such as BLAST (Basic Local Alignment Search Tool) [Notice that this is local, not global alignment].

-In NCBI BLAST, go to Standard protein-protein BLAST [BLASTP] and paste the complete Ubx sequence (with nucleotide. numbers) into the input box and run the BLASTP program (use the "nr" database).
+In NCBI BLAST, go to Standard protein-protein BLAST [BLASTP] and paste the complete Ubx sequence (with amino acid numbers) into the input box and run the BLASTP program (use the "nr" database).
 The result may take some time to appear.
 Once it does, mouse over the color-coded alignment box.
 You should see the highly conserved genes as red bars.
 Less well conserved proteins are different colors (see color key).
 Click on one of the bars to see the actual sequence alignment.
 The input sequence is the query; the subject sequence is the similar protein sequence.
 Notice that parts of the input sequence are highly conserved in many other protein sequences.

 You may want to restrict the dataset searched to, e.g., human sequences, using the general BLAST page -- this will show you the closest human sequences to the Drosophila Ubx protein.
 [For your search, use BLASTP, the refereed protein database refseq, and limit the query to Homo sapiens.]
 [A previous blast search is available here.]
 Notice the block of very strong conservation towards the C-terminus of the Ubx protein.